PierrunoYT/claude-3-artifacts-2/README.md

-# Coder Renderer
+# Claude 3 Artifacts 2

-Coder Renderer is a web application that combines a React frontend with a Node.js backend to provide a coding and rendering environment.
+Claude 3 Artifacts 2 is a project that demonstrates the capabilities of AI-assisted development, combining a React frontend with a Node.js backend.

 ## Project Structure